Azure/Enterprise-Scale/docs/EnterpriseScale-Architecture.md

 # Enterprise-Scale Architecture

-The principal challenges facing enterprise customers adopting Azure are 1) how to allow applications (legacy or modern) to seamlessly move at their own pace, and 2) how to provide secure and streamlined operations, management, and governance across the entire platform and all encompassed applications.
+The principle challenges facing enterprise customers adopting Azure are 1) how to allow applications (legacy or modern) to seamlessly move at their own pace, and 2) how to provide secure and streamlined operations, management, and governance across the entire platform and all encompassed applications.
 To address these challenges, customers require a forward looking and Azure-native design approach, which in the context of this playbook is represented by the Enterprise-Scale architecture.

 ## What is the Enterprise-Scale Architecture